Sassine/markdown-editor-src/README.md

    ```
 2. Open your browser and go to `http://localhost:3000` to see the editor in action.

+You can also view the online version at [sassine.dev/markdown](https://sassine.dev/markdown).

 ## Contribution

 Contributions are welcome!
 Feel free to open issues or pull requests.